vikejs/vike-node/packages/vike-server/README.md

 ### `external`

-If an npm package uses native binaries / custom assets then it needs to be added to `external`.
+If a npm package uses native binaries / custom assets then it needs to be added to `external`.
 (Its assets will then be copied to `dist/`.)

 > [!NOTE]
 > The following are `external` by default: